Dynamics of Unitary Operators: Transport and Singular Continuous Spectrum

 We allow the possibility that $\| A \|_p = \infty$, in which case the conclusion of the theorem is trivial. \end{prop}

 \begin{proof} The proof is essentially identical to that given by Last for the self-adjoint case in \cite{L}.
-We provide the details for the case $ p>1, \alpha < 1$ for the convenience of the reader.
-One need only make minor modifications to the proof below to obtain the result for $\alpha = 1$, and the case $p = 1$ is easier for either choice of $\alpha$.
+We provide the details for the case $ p>1$ for the convenience of the reader.
+The result when $p = 1$ is significantly easier.

 As before, let $P_{\psi}: \Hi \to \Hi_{\psi}$ denote the orthogonal projection onto the cyclic subspace spanned by $U$ and $\psi$, and $V : \Hi_{\psi} \to L^2(\partial \D, \mathrm d \mu_{\psi})$ the standard unitary equivalence.
 Given $\phi \in \Hi$ with $\| \phi \| = 1$, put $f_{\phi} = V P_{\psi} \phi$.
 Evidently, $\|f_{\phi}\|_{L^2(\partial \D,\mathrm d\mu_{\psi})} \leq 1$.
 We may observe that